MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/images.md

 Resize and center an image using HTML attributes.

-Github also sets max-width to `100%` on the CSS when rendering the page, so that means your image can take up a lot of space.
+GitHub also sets max-width to `100%` on the CSS when rendering the page, so that means your image can take up a lot of space.

 A good way to do this is set the exact height - letting the pixel width change based on desktop or mobile.
-Fine-the value per image.
+Fine-tune the value per image.

 ```html
 <p align="center">